 Since data scientists are more like researchers having a research-based background is a benefit.
 This could be in anything ranging from economics and psychology to epidemiology.
 In terms of skills, data scientists should have a mix of SQL and Python experience along with a good sense of business.

 Now that you know a little more about the differences between data engineers and data scientists, hopefully you have a better idea of what your company needs.
-If you want to get started with either, check out our services at Zuar.
+If you're in need of the services provided by either, Zuar can help.
 With data strategy and staging, we help you architect an infrastructure for your data and provide consulting on how to use it.
-Get started with Zuar here.
+The first step is to request a free data strategy assessment.